Pablo Cruise: 2004 to present

 In June 2004 all four original Pablo members were back together playing again at Steve Price's wedding.
 This led to three of the four—Jenkins, Lerios and Price—deciding to reconvene permanently.
 Cockrell was not involved this time and George Gabriel joined on bass and vocals.
 During his time away from Pablo Cruise, Price went on to become a leading figure in providing E-learning and also formed his own aerial photography company.
 Gabriel left Pablo Cruise in November 2009 and was replaced by veteran bassist Larry Antonino (who has worked with Air Supply, Jeff Beck, Ronnie Laws and many others) in 2010.

 Bud Cockrell died on March 6, 2010, after complications from diabetes.
 He was 59.

 On November 8, 2011 Pablo Cruise released their first live album, It's Good to Be Live, on the Red Recording label.
 The package included both a live CD and DVD.
 The live performances were taken from concerts performed at the Blue Goose in Loomis, CA on July 9 and 10, 2010.
 The CD also featured new versions of their songs "A Place in the Sun" (featuring fellow Red Recording artist Katrina) and "Love Will Find a Way" (with Ty Taylor of Vintage Trouble).

 In 2015 Cory Lerios released an EP, If I Could Change Anything It Would Be You!, under the name Cory Charles.

 In 2017 the band was joined by singer/percussionist Robbie Wyckoff who had appeared with Pink Floyd's Roger Waters on his The Wall Live tour.

 In February 2020 the band finished the Rock and Romance Cruise, which turned out to be their final shows for 2020.
 During the COVID-19 lockdown, the band worked on a new single, "Breathe", via Skype, with new drummer Sergio Gonzalez in place of Steve Price, who had retired from the group due to health issues.

 The band resumed playing shows in the summer of 2021 and continues to tour, mainly in and around California.

+In November 2025 it was announced that drummer and founding member Steve Price had rejoined Pablo Cruise.